bevyengine/bevy-website/content/contributing/helping-out/writing-docs.md

 The code in doc comments is compiled and tested to ensure that the examples work for our readers.
 {% end %}

-Doc-tests run as part of the normal `cargo test` suite.
+Doc-tests are run as part of the normal `cargo test` suite.
 To only run doc-tests, you can use `cargo test --doc`.

 ### The Website